 Minimum HMO room size

-- One person aged over 10 years is not less than 6.51 square metres.
+- one person aged over 10 years has a room floor area no less than 6.51 square metres

-- Two persons aged over 10 years is not less than 10.22 square metres;
+- two persons aged over 10 years has a room floor area no less than 10.22 square metres

-- One person aged under 10 years is not less than 4.64 square metres;
+- one person aged under 10 years has a room floor area no less than 4.64 square metres

-- Your licence sets out the maximum number of people over 10 years of age and/or under 10 years who may occupy rooms in the HMO for sleeping accommodation.
+- your licence sets out the maximum number of people over 10 years of age and/or under 10 years who may occupy rooms

 Assessing minimum room sizes

-- Wardrobes not at floor level will be discounted, for example those above a staircase bulkhead.
+- wardrobes not at floor level will not be counted

-- Any area of the room taken by the staircase bulkhead will not be included in the calculation.
+- any area of the room taken by the staircase bulkhead will not be counted in the calculation

-- You cannot use communal space in other parts of the HMO, such as airing cupboards, to make up for bedrooms smaller than the legal minimum.
+- you cannot use communal space in other parts of the HMO, to make up for bedrooms smaller than the legal minimum

-- The measured space in any room must be usable space.
-It must fit the required amount of furniture easily and still allow space for movement about the room.
+- the measured space in any room must be usable space.
+It must fit the required amount of furniture.
+It should allow space for movement about the room

-Although specific room sizes have not been set for kitchens and bathrooms, there must be adequate space in the rooms for ease of use.
-The rooms should also have adequate ventilation, lighting and heating.
+There are no specific room sizes for kitchens and bathrooms.
+However, there must be adequate space in the rooms for ease of use.
+The rooms should have ventilation, lighting and heating.

-Natural light and adequate ventilation in a bedroom without windows will need ventilation from the exterior of the property.
+Natural light and ventilation in a bedroom without windows will need ventilation from the exterior of the property.
 This is to give fresh air and a ventilation system to allow air to escape the room.
-Natural light and adequate ventilation will be assessed on a case by case basis.
+This will be assessed on a case by case basis.